 Stress Testing.
 The Dodd-Frank Act requires certain financial companies to conduct annual stress tests to determine whether the companies have the capital necessary to absorb losses as a result of adverse economic conditions.
 In September 2013, FHFA issued a final rule implementing the Dodd-Frank Act's stress test requirements for Fannie Mae, Freddie Mac and the FHLBs.
-Under the rule, each year we are required to conduct a stress test, based on our data as of September 30 of that year, using three different scenarios of financial conditions provided by FHFA: baseline, adverse and severely adverse.
+Under the rule, each year we are required to conduct a stress test using three different scenarios of financial conditions provided by FHFA: baseline, adverse and severely adverse.
 In conducting the stress test, we are required to calculate the impact of the scenario conditions on our capital levels and other specified measures of financial condition and performance over a period of at least nine quarters.
-The rule requires us to submit the stress test results for the three scenarios to FHFA and the Federal Reserve Board of Governors by February 5 of each year.
-In addition, we are required to publish the stress test results for the severely adverse scenario between April 15 and April 30 of each year.
-We submitted our first stress test results under this rule to FHFA and the Federal Reserve Board of Governors on February 5, 2014 and published the stress test results for the severely adverse scenario on our Web Site on April 30, 2014.
-On February 5, 2015, we submitted our second stress test results under this rule based on scenarios and assumptions provided to us by FHFA in November 2014.
+The rule requires us to submit the stress test results for the severely adverse scenario by a later date.
+We submitted our most recent stress test results under this rule to FHFA and the Federal Reserve Board of Governors, as well as to publish the stress test results for the severely adverse scenario by a later date.
+We submitted our most recent stress test results for the severely adverse scenario on our website on April 30, 2015.